Multipartite entanglement from ditstrings for 1+1D systems: Discussion on Effects of Open Boundary Conditions

 \section{Discussion on Effects of Open Boundary Conditions}

 Up until now we have exclusively looked at entropic calculations with periodic boundary conditions.
 It is perfectly legitimate to still do these calculations with open boundary conditions.
 The difference now being that we are losing the translational invariance that the previous conditions offered.
-This will result in some minor shifts of the individual bipartitions' graph, but where we especially see changes is in the quantities of Eqs. (\ref{eq:weak}), (\ref{eq:strong}), \& (\ref{eq:sdelt}) where the loss of that invariance greatly affects the overall quantity across the varied parameter.
+This will result in some minor shifts of the individual bipartitions' graph, but where we especially see changes is in the quantities of Eqs. (\ref{eq:sdelt}), (\ref{eq:weak}), \& (\ref{eq:strong}) where the loss of this invariance greatly affects the overall quantity across the varied parameter.

-In Figures \ref{fig:ising_obc} \& \ref{fig:qutrit_obc}, we see that the major effect of the open boundary conditions is an overall shift in the position of the quantity's peak towards the periodic boundary condition graph's disordered phase.
-As both $S_{strong}$ and $S_{weak}$ are composite of different bipartite entropy quantities, it follows naturally that these different bipartite entropies are also shifted in the same way, as a result of the new boundary conditions.
+In Figures \ref{fig:ising_obc} \& \ref{fig:qutrit_obc}, we see that the major effect of the open boundary conditions is an overall shift in the position of the quantity's peak towards the disordered phase of the periodic boundary condition graph.
+As both $S_{strong}$ and $S_{weak}$ are composed of different bipartite entropy quantities, it follows naturally that these different bipartite entropies are also shifted as a result of the new boundary conditions.